bsdimp/v7/notes/rb.md

 the different copies of the MS-DOS BIOS has all the details on what's needed to work around this...

+### Unknonws

+DOS has a CLKISR at INT 2C.
+Question: does the ROM call this?
+Check the ROM BIOS docs / disassembly.
+Normally, the ROM BIOS is at interrupt 0x28 (40 decimal), but DOS moves it to 0x18.
+It also sets up a FASTCON software interrupt at 0x29 that's little more than an thin wrapper around `INT ROM`.

 ## Video

 ### Output